Bottleneck of speedy trial demands expected as Georgia courts reopen

 But even if the bill becomes law on an expedited basis, defendants would still have the right to challenge their lengthy delay since the legislation only proposes to lift some state trial timing provisions and doesn’t affect the federal constitutional right to a speedy trial.

-The Georgia Association of Criminal Defense Lawyers have also said the pace of cases will be affected by the number of judges, attorneys, and other court officials available to handle the caseload.
+The Georgia Association of Criminal Defense Lawyers has also said the pace of cases will be affected by the number of judges, attorneys, and other court officials available to handle the caseload.

 Defense attorneys are working through ways to help clients make progress in the court system, said Jill Travis, executive director of the state defense lawyers association.
 Many people accused of crimes are still waiting in jail to see a judge long after their arrest and all parties are coping with the pandemic’s unique challenges, she said.